savanarohit/REST-API-K8/README.md

 4.	create a Pull Request to master
 5. Be ready to answer questions

+## Requirements

+1. Keep a clean and understandable folder structure.
+2. Document your work, we love comments and documentation.
+3. Write all the documentation and comments in English.
+4. Use docker and Kubernetes.

+## Your tasks:

+1. Deploy the services set from the repository to production env using Kubernetes.
+2. Configure a simple Kubernetes cronjob that calls both api endpoints every day at 1:00 am.
+3. Send component logs to an Elasticsearch instance deployed in the cluster.

 ## Evaluation criteria

-This is what we look at - among other things:
-•	The deployment flow has to run, please provide short setup instructions.
+1. The deployment flow has to run, please provide short setup instructions.
-•	Security.
+2. Security.
-•	Automation.
+3. Automation.
-•	Liveness and Readiness of each dependent service.
+4. Liveness and Readiness of each dependent service.
-•	Usage of Docker and Kubernetes.
+5. Usage of Docker and Kubernetes.